 The leaf thickets Manitoba Maples create are almost impenetrable by sunlight, so they are best planted away from other plants that require full sun.

 If you want to multiply your maple trees, check out our guide on how to propagate boxelder maple.

 Speckled Alder (Alnus Incana Rugosa)

-Speckled Alder is a coniferous medium-sized tree that can grow up to 8m in height with 4m spread.
+Speckled Alder is a coniferous medium-sized tree that can grow up to 8m in height with a 4m spread.

 Speckled Alder has a shallow root system that allows it to quickly reproduce by suckering.

 They like to grow in all sorts of soils: clayey, sandy, gravelly, and loamy, but they spread like a weed, especially in wet areas.

 Speckled alder has been used by Native Americans as a medicinal plant in the past to treat a range of ailments.

 It’s great to grow alongside streams and ditches to prevent erosion and act as windscreens.

 Black ash is a fairly small tree, it can grow up to 20m in height with a 4m spread.